 Official stockists and promoters of Loupe, photo magazine with an unpretentious style and approachable ethos, a platform for photographers to show and discuss their projects.

-Metro teamed up with PYLOT magazine to produce the exhibition of their Issue 8, in collaboration with Fuji Film.
+Metro teams up with PYLOT magazine, in collaboration with Fuji Film.

 Involved with Black Box Projects, art gallery specialising in contemporary art which is created using photographic materials.
 Metro have worked closely with their team and artists producing a mix of bespoke frames, fine art Giclée prints and photographic vinyl for exhibitions.